hetu-script/hetu-script/docs/docs/docs/en-US/syntax/error/readme.md

-# Error hanlding & assert
+# Assert & error hanlding

 The script doesn't support 'try...catch' functionality.
 It's not recommended to try to handle error in the script.
 You should do this in the Dart code.